Exact and high order discretization schemes for Wishart processes and their affine extensions: Exact simulation of Wishart processes

-In this subsection, we focus on the simulation of $WIS_d(x,\alpha,0,I^1_d)$ with $\alpha \ge d-1$ and $x \in \posm$.
-Thanks to Proposition~\ref{Permut}, this enable us then to simulate samples of $WIS_d(x,\alpha,0,I^n_d)$.
-For the sake of the clearness, we start with the case of $d=2$ that avoids complexities due to the matrix decompositions.
+For the sake of clarity, we start with the case of $d=2$ that avoids complexities due to matrix decompositions.
 We deal with the general case just after.

-\subsubsection{The case $d =2$}
+\subsubsection{The case $d=2$}

-We start by writing explicitly the infinitesimal generator~$L_1$ of~$WIS_2(x,\alpha,0,I^1_2)$.
-From~\eqref{Generator_S}, we get:
+We start by writing explicitly the infinitesimal generator $L_{e^1_2}$ of $\WIS_2(x,\alpha,0,e^1_2)$.
+From (\ref{GeneratorS}), we get

-We show now that this operator is in fact associated to an SDE that can be explicitly solved.
-We will denote by $(Z^1_t,t \ge 0)$ and $(Z^2_t,t \ge 0)$ two independent standard Brownian motions.
+We now show that this operator is in fact associated to an SDE that can be explicitly solved.
+We will denote by $(Z^1_t,t \ge0)$ and $(Z^2_t,t \ge0)$ two independent standard Brownian motions in $\R$.

-When $x_{\set{2,2}}=0$, we also have $x_{\set{1,2}}=0$ since $x$ is nonnegative.
+When $x_{\{2,2\}}=0$, we also have $x_{\{1,2\}}=0$ since $x$ is nonnegative.
 In that case,

-has the infinitesimal generator~\eqref{OpL_1}, which is the one of a Cox-Ingersoll-Ross SDE (or of a squared Bessel process of dimension~$\alpha$ to be more precise).
-By using an algorithm that samples exactly a non central chi-square distribution (see for instance Glasserman~\cite{Glasserman}), we can then sample $WIS_2(x,\alpha,0,I^1_2;t)$ when $x_{\set{2,2}}=0$.
+has the infinitesimal generator (\ref{OpL1}), which is one of a CIR process (or of a squared Bessel process of dimension $\alpha$ to be more precise).
+By using an algorithm that samples exactly a noncentral chi-square distribution (see, e.g., Glasserman~\cite{Glasserman}), we can then sample $\WIS_2(x,\alpha,0,e^1_2;t)$ when \mbox{$x_{\{2,2\}}=0$}.

-When $x_{\set{2,2}}>0$, it easy to check that the SDE
+When $x_{\{2,2\}}>0$, it easy to check that the SDE

-starting from $X_0^x=x$ has an infinitesimal generator equal to~$L_1$.
-To solve~\eqref{Diff2SDE}, we set:
+starting from $X_0^x=x$, has an infinitesimal generator equal to $L_{e^1_2}$.
+To solve (\ref{Diff2SDE}), we set

-Here, $u$ stands for the initial condition, i.e. $u=U^u_0$.
-We get by using Itô calculus that
+Here, $u$ stands for the initial condition, that is, $u=U^u_0$.
+We get by using It\^{o} calculus that

-Therefore, $\ivec{(U_t^u)}{1}{2}$ and $\ivec{(U_t^u)}{1}{1}$ can be respectively be sampled by independent Gaussian and non-central chi-square variables.
-Then, we can get back $ X_t^x$ by inverting~\eqref{U_fct_de_X_2}:
+Therefore, $(U_t^u)_{\{1,2 \}}$ and $(U_t^u)_{\{1,1 \}}$ can be sampled, respectively, by independent Gaussian and noncentral chi-square variables.
+Then, we can get back $ X_t^x$ by inverting (\ref{UfctdeX2}),

-The following proposition sums up and makes more precise the above result.
-Its proof is postponed to the general case (Theorem~\ref{StructureDyn}).